Garywtne/sqlalchemy-challenge/README.md

 Station 'USC00519281' has the highest number of observations with 2772

 #### Using the most active station id from the previous query, calculate the lowest, highest, and average temperature.

 session.query(func.min(Measurement.tobs), func.max(Measurement.tobs),func.avg(Measurement.tobs)).\
     filter(Measurement.station == 'USC00519281').all()

 The lowest tempreture observed at USC00519281 was 54.0, the highest was 85.0  and the average was 71.66378066378067

-* Design a query to retrieve the previous 12 months of temperature observation data (TOBS).

 #### Using the most active station id
 #### Query the last 12 months of temperature observation data for this station. and plot the results as a histogram